Rooibos tea: a delicious red drink that boosts your health

 This red beverage named Rooibos tea which in translation means “Red Bush”, is a naturally caffeine-free tea with a specific taste.

 Unlike other teas like black, green, and white teas, rooibos doesn’t contain the leaves of the Camellia Sinensis plant.
-So even it is prepared as a tea, technically it isn’t considered as tea.
+So even it is prepared as tea, technically it isn’t considered as tea.

 More than just a caffeine-free delicious drink, every sip of rooibos tea delivers a long list of health benefits.
 When you see down here what are the benefits of rooibos tea and just a little or no side effects, you will want to drink a cup of this red tea right after reading this article.